Package Delivery – 7 Unexpectedly Soon

 Unexpectedly Soon

-Shelby was caught by surprise big time.
-The past week she had not seriously thought someone would ask her to go on a date, nor that she was open to even be with a boy for something as simple as a time together.
+Shelby was caught by surprise.
+The past week, she had not seriously thought someone would ask her to go on a date, nor was she open to even being with a boy for something as simple as a time together.

 Shelby, her Mom, and Angie had a big discussion, though Angie wasn’t to do much of the talking.
-I initially said I could wait and I wasn’t interested in Gilbert, but my mother challenged me.
+Initially, I said I could wait and wasn’t interested in Gilbert, but my mother challenged me.

 She said, “Something about your response tells me that isn’t exactly true.
 Your pupils contracted as they often do when things are not fully true.”
 She asked, “Is it boys in general or Gilbert Scott in particular that you’re not excited about being with?”

-I was surprised by her response in being forthright about it.
-I was caught off-guard and said, “I am comfortable with Gilbert as a friend, but I just didn’t see something like this happening so soon.”
+I was surprised by her response being so strong.
+She said, “I am comfortable with Gilbert as a friend, but I just didn’t see something like this happening so soon.”

 Mom said, “You can wait as long as you want.”

 I said, “But he might not be there if I wait.
-I don’t know how long I’d have to wait for someone to ask me again?”
+I don’t know how long I’d wait for someone to ask me again?”

-Angie looked at both of us, to be sure it was okay to speak.
-“If it would be bowling or a putt-putt golf game you would be not that close and it would be rather easy.
-If he took you to a dance at the college that would test your comfort zone.”
+Angie looked at both of us to be sure it was okay to speak.
+“If it were bowling or a putt-putt golf game, you would not be that close, and it would be rather easy.
+If he took you to a dance at the college, would that test your comfort zone?”

 “When I told him tomorrow night might be too early, he did say there is a dance next Friday.”